Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Patterns

-\niparagraph{Pattern-only prompts \cfpromptpara{pat\_only}.} Finally, we investigate counterfactual prompts in which we exclusively use patterns while wiping out the rest of thoughts.
-The results in \Cref{tab:patterns} reveal that pattern-only prompts are futile and annul the gains of \cotp.
-In all datasets, the solve rate for pattern-only prompts is akin to the \direct performance.
-Note that in \sorting pattern-only counterfactual examples is analogous with the \direct method.
-This is because in our definition (\Cref{tab:symbolspatternstext}) both numbers and less than signs are part of pattern category.
-This behavior hints at the importance of text in prompts that we explore in \Cref{sec:roleoftext}.
+\niparagraph{Pattern-only prompts \cfpromptpara{pat\_only}.} Finally, we investigate counterfactual prompts in which we exclusively use patterns while wiping out the rest of the thoughts.
+The results in \Cref{tab:patterns_main} reveal that pattern-only prompts are futile and annul the gains of \cotp.